 The liquid state is the state of a fine-grained soil at which the soil will flow on its own weight

 The plastic state is that condition at which the soil can be remolded to any shape without any development or cracks

 Semi-solid is the state at which the soil can remold but only with the development of cracks.

-In the solid state, the soil cannot be remolded at all, if done the soil specimen would get broken.
+In the solid-state, the soil cannot be remolded at all, if done the soil specimen would get broken.

 Atterberg also identified three limiting water contents, in between the soil states, that are commonly known as Atterberg’s limits.
 However, their potential use in soil mechanics was first indicated by Terzaghi.
-The upper and lower limits of water content within which a clay element exhibits a plastic behavior is defined as liquid and plastic limits respectively.
+The upper and lower limits of water content within which a clay element exhibits a plastic behavior are defined as liquid and plastic limits respectively.
 Similarly, the limiting water content between semi-solid and solid states is the shrinkage limit

 The liquid limit is the water content at the transition of liquid state to a plastic state, whereby it gains a certain small shearing strength.
 It is the minimum water content at which the soil is at the liquid state or the maximum water content at which the soil is in a plastic state.
 It is otherwise known as the minimum water content at which the soil tends to flow.

-There are Three methods of determining liquid limit:
+There are three methods of determining liquid limit:

 - Casagrande's Method